How the Shipping Process Works, Step-By-Step (+ Flow Chart)

 Once the required documentation is in order, the supplier must make a booking for the export shipment.

-It is critical for freight to be booked early to avoid disappointment, especially if the goods are going to be transported in peak shipping season.
+It is critical for freight to be booked early to avoid disappointment, especially if the goods are going to be transported in peak shipping season (which is typically from September to January).

 Step #4: Goods to travel to international depot/port